RichardLoRicco/mastra/observability/datadog/README.md

 - Evaluations attach to spans only after the span has been emitted (on `span_ended`).
 - Annotations use dd-trace keys: `inputData`, `outputData`, `metadata`, `tags`, `metrics`.
+- **Important**: Evaluations must be submitted within 60 seconds of the trace completing.
+Scores submitted after trace cleanup will be dropped with a warning log.

 ## License